Wallacoloo/printipi/README.md

 Limitations
 ========

 Printipi currently runs entirely in userland.
-While this makes development and usage trivial, timing suffers.
-By running under a high priority & locking memory to prevent page-swaps, it can still print successfully.
-Effort has also been made towards recovering from missed steps.
-A kossel-style printer can currently move at about 90 mm/sec @ 1/4 stepping without skipping (and using about 75% cpu).
+While this makes development and usage trivial, it makes hardware management less safe.
+Printipi uses one of the Raspberry Pi's DMA channels in order to achieve precise output timing (2~4uS precision), however if another program tries to access the same DMA channel as Printipi, it **will** lead to errors.
+Also, very heavy bus contention may degrade timing accuracy.
+Experiments show 500ksamples/sec (2uS resolution) to be dependable under most operating conditions, except heavy network/disk usage.
+250ksamples/sec (4uS resolution) is dependable for at least 1 MB/sec network loads, and is the default mode.

 Currently, only a limited set of gcode commands are supported.
 Namely, testing has been done using Cura for slicing.
-Furthermore, all comments must first be stripped from the input.

 Compiling
 ========